ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 ## Communicating Between Elements in a Component

-What if you want to handle an event in one part of your component by calling a DOM method on another part.
-For example, let's say you're creating an audio component, and you want a click on the play button to call the audio tag's play method.
+What if you want to handle an event in one part of your component by calling a DOM method on another part?
+For example, let's say you're creating an audio component, and you want clicking the "Play" button to call the audio tag's `play` method.

 Let's start with the HTML we're working with: